huggingface/diffusers/docs/source/en/api/pipelines/pixart.md

     torch.cuda.empty_cache()
 ```

-Then compute the latents providing the prompt embeddings as inputs:
+Then compute the latents with the prompt embeddings as inputs:

 ```python
 pipe = PixArtAlphaPipeline.from_pretrained(